 Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

-Adjustment of status allows certain foreign nationals who are already present in the United States to apply for permanent residence without having to leave the country.
-Conversely, consular processing involves applying for a US green card at a US embassy or consulate outside the United States.
+Adjustment of status allows certain foreign nationals already present in the United States to apply for permanent residence without leaving the country.
+Conversely, consular processing involves applying for a U.S. green card at a U.S. embassy or consulate outside the United States.

 It is mainly the location where the visas are processed that distinguishes these two processes.